mikepjb/ice.nvim/README.md

 Integrated Clojure Evaluator

-### This will fail if the ruby in your path does not have the 'neovim' gem
+### Issues
-how should this be addressed?
+    - :UpdateRemotePlugins will fail if you don't have ruby with access to the 'neovim' gem